squaresLab/AnotherBugMiner/README.md

 ## Approach

+It would be easiest to implement using Python 3 and requests.

 1. Use the GitHub API to find the N-most popular projects on GitHub.
 2. For each project, use the GitHub API to obtain a list of pull requests.
     Write the list to a JSON file (e.g., `data/pull-requests/php.json`),